Everything you need to know about Botox vs fillers

 While Botox is used to treat dynamic wrinkles, dermal fillers typically treat static ones.
 These are lines and wrinkles that are present when you're not forming facial expressions.
 They occur when collagen, elastin, and hyaluronic acid found in the body decrease with age.
 Dermal fillers can help improve the appearance of your skin by lifting and smoothing wrinkles and folds, creating more volume.

-Most dermal fillers, like Juvéderm, are made from naturally occurring hyaluronic acid.
+Most dermal fillers, like Juvéderm and Revanesse, are made from naturally occurring hyaluronic acid.
 When injected into lines, wrinkles, and folds, they help to draw moisture into the area.
 This reduces the appearance of fine lines, wrinkles, and folds.
-Juvéderm and other dermal fillers can also enhance the size and shape of lips as well as add volume to cheeks and nasolabial folds — they aren't just for treating wrinkles!
+Juvederm and other dermal fillers can also enhance the size and shape of lips as well as add volume to cheeks— they aren't just for treating wrinkles!

-You'll notice results within a few days after treatment, and results can last up to 2 years, depending on the specific product used.
+You'll notice results immediately after treatment, and results can last up to 2 years, depending on the specific product used.
 Effects gradually soften over time, so you won't notice a dramatic change as the dermal filler wears off.

 Botox and dermal fillers actually complement each other